serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 `arns` are used everywhere in CloudFormation.
 However some of our event sources don't support all the different types of intrinsic functions which can be used to reference `arns`.

 It would be great to have a global `arn` parser which can be re-used throughout the whole codebase.
-Futhermore this parser could be exposed to the user e.g. via `this.provider.findAllCfReferences()` so that plugin authors can benefit from this functionality as well.
+Futhermore this parser could be exposed to the framework user e.g. via `this.provider.findAllCfReferences()` so that plugin authors can benefit from this functionality as well.

 ### Other issues and PRs